COVID-19 INFORMATION | CURRENT STATUS: PHASE 2

-- All grocery stores, pharmacies, gas stations, food supply chains and other things necessary for continued operations will remain open.
+- All services previously identified as essential included grocery stores, gas stations, food supply chains and other things necessary.

 Food assistance: Learn more about emergency food access during the COVID-19 response.

-We need to assure that our medical system is available to care for people with serious illness, including symptoms such as shortness of breath.
-People experiencing shortness of breath or other serious symptoms need to seek medical consultation.
+If you have severe symptoms of COVID-19, including fever of 100.4 degrees or higher and cough, please seek care at one of Skagit County’s respiratory clinics or through your provider.
+People experiencing shortness of breath or other serious symptoms need to seek medical consultation immediately.
 Call your provider, urgent care, or emergency department first before going in.

 - If you are enrolled with Apple Health and do not know who your medical provider is, you can call your health plan directly for assistance.
 Nurse Helplines are available 24/7.